pogipop/cloudron/docs/references/selfhosting.md

 apps are installed, re-configured or removed.
 For this reason, be sure to open all TCP and UDP traffic to the server and leave the traffic management to the Cloudron.

+### Kimsufi

+Be sure to check the "use the distribution kernel" checkbox in the personalized installation mode.

 ### Linode

 Since Linode does not manage SSH keys, be sure to add the public key to